-Good posture is effortless and breathing is easier.
+Good posture is effortless and breathing is easier with Structural Integration.
 The body becomes more flexible and coordinated.

 Unlike massage, Structural Integration focuses not on the muscles but on their protective layer, called fascia (also known as connective tissue).

 Muscles are contracting tissues that give the body and organs physical movement.
-The fascia surrounds the muscles, bones and organs in the body, gives muscles their shape and the body its structure.
+The fascia surrounds the muscles, bones, and organs in the body and gives muscles their shape and the body its structure.